-observations are ideal to cover enough in-eclipse points to recover the sources in period finding searches.
-The upper right panel in Fig. 8 displays an example of an eclipsing double white dwarf binary with an orbital period of 23.7 min (Burdge et al. 2020a).
+Burdge et al. (2020 a,b) presented 12 new ultracompact double white dwarfs including two new AMCVn systems, with orbital periods below 1 h.
+Although the high-cadence Galactic plane survey only covers ≈ 10 per cent of the ZTF sky almost half of the new ultracompact double white dwarfs have been covered by the high-cadence Galactic plane observations, including an 8.8 min binary (Burdge et al. 2020b).
+Due to the short eclipse duty cycle of ≤ 10 per cent for some systems, high-cadence Galactic plane observations are ideal to cover enough in-eclipse points to recover the sources in period-finding searches.
+The upper right-hand panel in Fig. 8 displays an example of an eclipsing double white dwarf binary with an orbital period of 23.7 min (Burdge et al. 2020a).
 The lower points every 24 min indicate an eclipse and shows the short duty cycle of some of the eclipsing double white dwarfs.

-The survey revealed a new class of large-amplitude radialmode compact pulsators (three confirmed objects, middle left panel Fig. 8, Kupfer et al. 2019b).
-They show typical pulsation amplitudes of 5 - 20 % and periods between 3 min and 8 min.
-Although the stars reside in a region in the Hertzsprung Russell (HR) diagram usually occupied by helium core burning sdB stars, their pulsation properties are best explained with low-mass pre-He-WDs currently evolving through this part of the HR diagram contracting towards the He-WD cooling tracks.
-As such they could be the low mass version of the BLAPs.
+The survey revealed a new class of large-amplitude radial-mode compact pulsators (three confirmed objects, middle left-hand panel Fig. 8, Kupfer et al. 2019b).
+They show typical pulsation amplitudes of 5-20 per cent and periods between 3 and 8 min.
+Although the stars reside in a region in the Hertzsprung-Russell (HR) diagram usually occupied by helium core burning sdB stars, their pulsation properties are best explained with low-mass pre-He-WDs currently evolving through this part of the HR diagram contracting towards the He-WD cooling tracks.
+As such they could be the low-mass version of the BLAPs.